llvm/llvm-project/llvm/docs/CIR.rst

 - Some data structures used for LLVM codegen can be made more generic and be reused from CIRBuilder.
 Duplicating content right now to prevent potential frequent merge conflicts.
+  - Split out into header files all potential common code.